JamesMConroy/notes/notes.md

 and returns its exit code.
 This option is useful when custom synchronization is needed.

+## ENVIRONMENT
+The SHELL, EDITOR and PAGER environment variables are used.

+#### NOTESDIR
+The directory of notes.
+Usually pass this information to sub-shells.

+#### NOTESFILES
+The list of selected files to process.
+Usually pass this information to sub-shells.

+#### NOTESPAGER
+If it is set then it is the default pager for notes.

+#### NOTESEDITOR
+If it is set then it is the default editor for notes.

+#### BACKUPDIR
+If is set then it is the default backup directory.

 ## COPYRIGHT
 Copyright © 2020-2021 Nicholas Christopoulos.